Discover why travelling by Stena Line ferry to Dublin Port is the ideal way to get your trip to Ireland off to a relaxed start.

 Travelling in Comfort

 Our first priority was to find somewhere to sit during the crossing.
-You’re not limited to reserved seats on a ferry, so that left us free to choose where we sat.
+You don’t have to reserve seats on a ferry, so that left us free to choose where we sat.
 And there was plenty of choice!

 And for around 8 Euro, you can access WiFi for the duration of the crossing.
-Ollie and Lyle were happy to get online and chat to their friends, and I loved being able to catch up with some emails and social media.
+Ollie and Lyle were happy to get online and chat to their friends, while I caught up with some emails and social media.

 I also liked the look of these seats which looked out over the front of the ship.
 They give you a great view as the ferry starts to glide out into the Irish Sea.

-These seats looked pretty comfy but if you’re after even more comfort, you might like to try the Hygge lounge.
-These are available on the Stena Adventurer ferry on the Holyhead-Dublin and Cairnryan-Belfast routes.
+But if you’re after even more comfort, you might like to try the Hygge lounge facilities available on the Stena Adventurer Holyhead-Dublin and Cairnryan-Belfast routes.

 Or for a real treat, you could upgrade to the private Stena Plus Lounge.
 You can book this as part of the Stena Premium Fare, which also includes express boarding and disembarkation.
 Alternatively, you can book lounge access only as an upgrade to your standard fare for £18 per person.